GravityPDF/gravity-pdf-documentation/docs/v5/user-pdf-security.md

 9. Install security plugins like [Sucuri Security](https://wordpress.org/plugins/sucuri-scanner/), [Wordfence Security](https://wordpress.org/plugins/wordfence/) or [iThemes Security](https://wordpress.org/plugins/better-wp-security/) (to prevent conflicts only install and run one of these security plugins).

-The list above is just some of the ways you can keep your website and user data secure.
+The list above is just some ways you can keep your website and user data secure.
 Remember, security is not "set and forget".
-It is an on-going process, and you should remain ever vigilant.
+It is an ongoing process, and you should remain ever vigilant.